Is it just us, or does it seem like normal eating “rules” go out the window when you’re on a road trip?

 So how do you keep this from happening?
 How do you keep from spiraling down the dark rabbit hole of unhealthy road food?

-We are here to help you find some healthy snacks to eat while on the road that will keep you feeling full, nourished, and able to enjoy the beautiful road that lies ahead.
+We are here to help you prepare some healthy snacks to eat on your road trip that will keep you feeling full, nourished, and able to enjoy the beautiful road that lies ahead.

 As tempting as it may be to grab that Snickers bar when you stop to fill up on gas for your road trip, you will definitely regret that decision.